 Pine Grove Property, Nevada - The Pine Grove project, located in Lyon County, Nevada, is the Company's most advanced project.
-At the time of writing of this MDA Lincoln is beginning the permitting studies needed to take the project to production.
+At the time of writing of this MDA Lincoln has just submitted a Mining Plan of Operations to the US Forest Service and has hired Stantec Consulting Services of Reno, Nevada to assist the US forest Service in writing the Environmental Impact Statement that is required to be completed to take the project to production.

 An amended and restated Preliminary Economic Assessment was issued on February 4, 2015 and filed with the British Columbia Securities Commission and is available for review under the Company's profile on SEDAR (see Lincoln news release February 16, 2015).
 Lincoln has agreed to Joint Venture the project with Goldcliff Resource Corporation.

 Oro Cruz Property, California - The Oro Cruz property has excellent potential for open-pit and underground mining.
 An Inferred resource for the project was reported in a NI 43-101 Technical Report in September 2010.
 Lincoln's immediate goal is to increase and advance the 376,600 Inferred ounces gold to Measured and Indicated categories by confirmation drilling.
 No significant work was completed since early 2013.
 New funding will be required for the confirmation program.
 Claim payments were made in late August to the BLM and the County to keep the claims in good standing.
-Lincoln has agreed to Joint Venture the project with AusGold Resources Pty Ltd.
+Lincoln agreed to Joint Venture the project with Ausgold Resources Pty Ltd. in July 2017.
+However in On March 26, 2018 the Company terminated the Option Agreement with Ausgold Resources Pty Ltd on the Oro Cruz project in Imperial County, California as a consequence of Ausgold not satisfying its obligations under the option agreement.